seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-16-b.** Baseline: one report-only TZ, one methodology revision and one contract version.
+**Revision 2026-09-17-a.** Baseline: one branch TZ, merged.
-**TZ-46** probed class 2 for the two coins TZ-45 left owed one, with TZ-45's own instrument and one request each: ETH answers on the Ethereum Foundation's blog feed (`blog.ethereum.org`, `pubDate` on every item of its one page) and ADA on the `IntersectMBO/cardano-node` release list (`api.github.com`, `published_at` on five of five), both `primary-dated`, and the stop rule withheld the third candidate — go-ethereum's releases are unmeasured, not negative (§10).
-Report `CryptoReports/TZ-46-eth-ada-release-channels-report.md`, accepted.
-**There is no implementation commit to name**: the class is report-only (contract §8), the report is the whole of the change, and every figure in it was measured on `e04eb3f`, the Boss's upload of the specification.
-The reading reaches the engine as an Architect edit and not as a TZ — `ANALYST-INSTRUCTIONS.md` revision `2026-09-16-c` names 29 channels in methodology §6a, ETH and ADA carrying two lanes each, and its §11 schema gains `c2` so the second lane has somewhere to be stored.
+**TZ-50** made the `--regime-gate` artifact writable, gave every artifact write one writer, returned the driver's answer under a push-time pin and moved the regime-gate step out of the path of four unrelated readings. `sm["agree"]` — the two-annotator agreement — was keyed by `(word, word)` tuples, so `json.dump` raised `TypeError` and `regime_gate_raw.json` had **never been written on any run in the mode's existence**; the failed dump left a truncated stub and the upload carried it.
+The record is now a two-level map, sorted at both levels, which `_out_fields` counts as one leaf per pair exactly as the tuple key did — so no lab figure and no gate count moved with the shape (§3.10).
+All six artifact JSONs write through `_dump_raw`, which serialises before touching the filesystem and leaves NOTHING at the path when anything fails (inv.
+72).
+Gate step 14's check 33 now pins the exact key set of `prod`, where TZ-36 and TZ-48 had both added fields one level below what that check reached.
+And the `--regime-gate` step is last before the artifact upload under `inputs.regime_gate && !cancelled()`, so neither its cost nor its failure falls on `--res7`, `--funding`, `Прогон` and `Сверка` any more (inv.
+71).
+Report `CryptoReports/TZ-50-agree-map-and-artifact-write-report.md`, accepted; implementation commit `2ecefc7`, pull request #41, merged.

-**No production file moves at this revision either, and no bench moves with it.**
+**No production file moves at this revision, and two benches and one workflow do.**
 `index.html`, `main.py`, `catalysts.json` and `bench/exhaustion-calibration.txt` appear in no
-diff, and no workflow moved.
-TZ-46's session re-read the four rows of the file table below and the five bench figures carried further down on `e04eb3f`, and all nine sit at the values this block records — so they stand on a reading rather than on inheritance, and the three benches TZ-44 moved have now been re-measured by two sessions other than the one that moved them.
+diff and sit at the four rows of the file table below; `git diff --name-only` over the implementation names exactly `bench/backtest_bench.py`, `bench/backtest_guard_bench.py` and `.github/workflows/backtest_bench.yml`. **The audit re-derived the one expectation TZ-50 registered** — the nine keys of `TARGET_DRIVER`'s `prod` literal at `:3334`–`:3343` — from production itself rather than from the report, and re-counted the write change's own enumeration, which is CLOSED: ten `json.dump` sites in the file, six artifact writes moved, four left untouched (the two bridge job files carrying `allow_nan=False` on a hot path and the two cache writes).

+**The Project mirrors were MATCHED against the tree, not assumed.** Before this revision's edits the mirrors of this map (2759 / `7f8fd2e8e553109cb7cffed329bd56e1`), `EXECUTOR-INSTRUCTIONS.md` (864 / `02abb1969626d2af150a0d1f6e02f2a7`), `index.html`, `main.py`
+and the pre-change `bench/backtest_bench.py` (5795 / `ed4db7c2bab9076e92982c664c6fc2f6`) each
-**The Project mirrors were MATCHED against that tree, not assumed.** Before this revision's edits, this map, `EXECUTOR-INSTRUCTIONS.md` and `ANALYST-INSTRUCTIONS.md` each reproduced the report's line count and MD5 on the Architect's own copy, and so did the `## 6` + `6a` digest the methodology keys lane staleness to (`a121c493be25b8a7a25c505a600b1a95`) — so mirror and repository were the same bytes at `e04eb3f`, and the three files this revision publishes are edits of that reading. **That is a computation and never an inheritance:** a mirror whose version line is behind the repository is not a weaker source but a wrong one, and nothing but a hash of both says which it is.
+reproduced the report's figure exactly. **The two files the mirrors do not carry were read from the branch itself**: the post-change guard and workflow came back at 2513 / `622b844efcca4292df2a157680ca4324` and 175 / `84efa8826db35837a810e3ad884dfa4b`, their report figures to the byte.
+So mirror and repository were the same bytes, and this revision is an edit of that reading. **That is a computation and never an inheritance:** a mirror whose version line is behind the repository is not a weaker source but a wrong one, and nothing but a hash of both says which it is.

 **The latest DISPATCH is still 13.09.2026's**, recorded at revision `2026-09-13-b`, taken 13.09.2026T09:50–10:28Z and read from the `backtest-report` artifact the Boss forwarded.
 It